Shelton-Rolle/Discord-Website-Clone/README.md

 # Day 2 Recap - 02/16/2023

 Today I styled another portion of the content sections, however, I didn’t complete it because I wasn’t too interested in working on the vertical sections.
 So instead, I started work on the footer.
 I gathered all the flag images needed for the drop down and started working on a plan for how I am going to tackle the footer.
 For the dropdown, I wasn’t able to just plop the images with the text in a select, so I am going to look into making a custom dropdown component to hopefully have more control over its styling and functionality.
 This should let me get it looking and working closer to the original.

+# Day 3 Recap - 02/17/2023

+Today I completed the Footer component.
+I created the custom dropdown menu like I wanted, which was surprisingly easier than expected.
+Once that was created, it was pretty simple adding in the rest of the content.
+So far, the page isn’t an exact match, due to different fonts, however, it’s close enough where I’m happy with what I’m producing.
+The plan for tomorrow is to finally tackle the Vertical Section component and once thats done that’ll be a wrap on this project.